Mail-in Voting by Military Voters and Voters who Reside Outside the U.S.

-What if I don't get my absentee ballot in time to meet the mailing deadline?
+What if I don't get my mail-in ballot in time to meet the mailing deadline?

-The Federal Write-in Absentee Ballot is available if you:
+The Federal Write-in Ballot is available if you:

 - Are a military voter or a voter who lives outside of the U.S.;

-- Submitted your request for an absentee ballot by the appropriate deadline; and
+- Submitted your request for a mail-in ballot by the appropriate deadline; and

-- Have not received the requested regular absentee ballot.
+- Have not received the requested regular mail-in ballot.

-You can obtain the Federal Write-In Absentee Ballot from:
+You can obtain the Federal Write-In Ballot from:

 Can I have help voting?

-Yes, if you have a disability or are unable to read or write, you may have help requesting an absentee ballot and voting.
+Yes, if you have a disability or are unable to read or write, you may have help requesting a mail-in ballot and voting.
 Any person can help you except: